Zettlr/zettlr-docs/docs/en/reference/settings.md

 # Settings

 Zettlr offers you a plethora of options to customise your experience with the app.
-It comes with three different settings-dialogs that will be explained in detail here, so you know which option does what.
+It comes with three different settings dialogs that will be explained in detail here, so you know which option does what.

 ## General Preferences